garethcmatthews/docker-lemp/docker/DockerReadme.md

-# LAMP Docker Application
+# LEMP Docker Application

-A LAMP based Docker application for use in development.
+A LEMP based Docker application for use in development.

 ### Containers
 > **lemp-nginx** - Nginx